yasir23/Eliza-yield-farming/docs/docs/advanced/deploy-eliza-to-tee-with-oasis-rofl.md

 The secret management system handles secure storage and access to sensitive data.
 It:

 - Encrypts environment variables and secrets
-- Provides secure access to sensitive data
+- Provides seamless access to secrets within TEE via environment variables or files
 - Supports both development and production environments

 Key features: